ichabod801/dm/CAMPAIGN_FILES.md

 ### Reactions and Legendary Actions

 Two other special headers are recognized by Egor: 'Reactions' and 'Legendary Actions'.
-These are handled similarly, but slightly differently.
-Reactions are lines starting with three asterisks (`***`) and legendary actions are lines starting with two asterisks (`**`).
+These are handled pretty much the same, with the lead of the line being the name of the reaction or legendary action, and the rest of the text being the description.
 As with features, whatever is emphasized is taken as the name, and the rest of the text is the description.
-Lines starting without the required number of asterisks are further explanation of the previous reaction/legendary effect.
+Lines starting without emphasized are treated as further explanation of the previous reaction/legendary effect.

-Again, this is rather arbitrary and picky.
-It's based off the markdown SRD I am using.
-For campaign files I would like it to be more general, just emphasized text at the start of a line, including using the alternate markdown syntax of underscores instead of asterisks.
-That is also on the list.
+The parsing of legendary actions does one thing different.
+It is assumed that there is a line of text at the start of the legendary actions section that describes how many and when the creature can take legendary actions.
+This line should not have a lead.

 ## Player Characters